rust-lang/rust/src/librustc/README.txt

     compilation.
 Most variants in the ast::ty tag have a corresponding variant in the ty::sty tag.

-#3: lib/llvm.rs defines the exported types ValueRef, TypeRef,
+#3: lib/llvm.rs (in librustc_trans) defines the exported types
-    BasicBlockRef, and several others.
+    ValueRef, TypeRef, BasicBlockRef, and several others.
 Each of these is an opaque pointer to an LLVM type, manipulated through the lib::llvm interface.

 Control and information flow within the compiler: